ikechuku/ikechuku/README.md

 - 👋 Hi, I’m @ikechuku I'm a Frontend Engineer
 - 👀 I’m interested in learningn and building things with emerging technologies
-- 🌱 I’m currently learning about the Web3 ecosystem
+- 🌱 I’m currently learning about the AWS Amplify and Web3 development
 - 💞️ I’m looking to collaborate on web3 projects
 - 📫 How to reach me sir_ik@yahoo.com